-Business CTP green slip NSW – Registration for GST affects your CTP green slip price
+Registration for GST affects CTP green slip prices

 CTP green slip prices are more expensive if you want to claim an input tax credit for GST.

-Insurers are allowed to charge a loading on green slip prices where the policy holder is entitled to claim an input tax credit for the GST component of the green slip price.
+Insurers are allowed to charge a loading on green slip prices if you claim an input tax credit for the GST component of the green slip price.

-The loading charged by insurers must be the same percentage for each vehicle type and geographic area and can not be varied based on individual risk factors.
+- The loading charged by insurers must be the same percentage for each vehicle type and geographic (rating) region and cannot be varied based on individual risk factors.

-Clause 1.42 of Motor Accident Guidelines 2017 (for policies with a commencement date on or after 1 December 2017) dictates that the loading charged by insurers must be between 6.5% and 7.5% of the corresponding green slip quote or green slip price where there is no entitlement to claim an input tax credit for GST.
+Clause 1.44 of Motor Accident Guidelines 2017 (for policies with a commencement date on or after 1 December 2017) dictates the loading charged by insurers.
+It must be 6.5-7.5% of the green slip price without an entitlement to claim an input tax credit for GST.

-State Insurance Regulatory Authority (SIRA) allows insurers to charge the loading on green slip prices because insurance companies do not receive a tax credit when they pay claims and because SIRA accepts that there are additional administrative costs for insurers to deal with the GST.
+State Insurance Regulatory Authority (SIRA) allows insurers to charge the loading on green slip prices because insurance companies do not receive a tax credit when they pay claims.
+SIRA also accepts there are additional administrative costs for insurers to deal with the GST.

-If you are registered for GST you are required to acknowledge that fact when you purchase a CTP green slip in NSW.
-If your circumstance changes in respect of GST you are also required to notify your CTP green slip insurer.
+If you are registered for GST you are required to state this when you buy a CTP green slip in NSW.
+If your circumstance changes in respect of GST you must notify your CTP green slip insurer.

-The greenslips.com.au Calculator on this website provides greenslip prices for each of the six greenslip insurers, including cases where you are seeking an input tax credit for GST.
+The greenslips.com.au Calculator on this site provides greenslip prices for each of the six greenslip insurers.
+These prices allow for cases where you seek an input tax credit for GST.